-As for the remainder of the men’s calendar, 7-8 November has been designated as a rest weekend followed by a series of Tests from 14 November to 5 December.
+As for the remainder of the men’s calendar, 7-8 November was designated as a rest weekend followed by new tournament, the Autumn Nations Cup, from 13 November to 6 December.

-England, Fiji, Ireland and Wales are set to be in one pool with France, Italy, Japan and Scotland in the other.
+England, Georgia, Ireland and Wales are in one pool with Fiji, France, Italy and Scotland in the other.
 After playing the other teams in their pool, a finals weekend will see the table-toppers in each group play each other as well as 2nd v 2nd and so on.

-Both the Top 14 and Premiership clubs have been critical of the proposed Test schedule as it means top players will be missing for domestic duty on certain weekends.
+Both the Top 14 and Premiership clubs were critical of the proposed Test schedule as it means top players will be missing for domestic duty on certain weekends.
 For example, the English top flight is due to start its 2020-21 season on 20 November.

 However, the World Rugby Council approved the changing 2020’s Regulation Nine window, which governs the release of international players by the clubs, at a meeting on 30 July.